-IPBio currently hires staff members dedicated to the management of the volunteer program, however, with the increase in capacity we sometime are looking for a helping hand in the form of a Volunteer Coordinator Assistant who can support the Volunteer Manager in organizing the daily tasks of volunteers.
+IPBio currently has 2 full-time staff members dedicated to the management of the volunteer program, however, with the increase in capacity we are looking for a Volunteer Coordinator Assistants who can support the Volunteer Manager in organizing the daily tasks of volunteers.
 The volunteer coordinator must be able to learn about the various projects quickly and have leadership qualities.
 The volunteer coordinator is in a position our authority and thus must accept the responsibility that comes with this role.